mus-format/mus-go/README.md

 ```

 ### Valid Slice
-When deserializing a slice, we can set a limit on its length, a restriction on
+When deserializing a slice, using the `ord.UnmarshalValidSlice()` function, we
-the elements present in it, as well as a `Skipper`.
-If one of the validators
+can set length and elements validators as well as `Skipper` that will skip the
-returns an error, the rest of the data will be skipped, thanks to the `Skipper`.
+rest of the data if one of the validators returns an error:
-All this is done using the `ord.UnmarshalValidSlice()` function:
 ```go
 package main